Agent Agreement – Terms and Conditions

 3.5 Acceptance of Agreement

-All Agents within an Agent Firm must return a signed copy of the Acknowledgement to the Agent Supervisor within 10 days of receipt of the Agreement.
 By signing the Acknowledgement, the Agents attest that they have read and are in compliance with these Terms and Conditions, agree to be bound by them, and accept the Agreement.

-3.7 Termination of Agent Firm Agreement
+3.8 Termination of an Agent Firm Agreement

 The Agreement will stipulate the end date, unless one of the following circumstances arise: